-For the past two years, parents and faculty at EWS have worked to engage the EWS community in conversations about equity, diversity, and inclusion (EDI).
+For the past three years, parents and faculty at EWS have worked to engage the EWS community in conversations about equity, diversity, and inclusion (EDI).
 This process has included the creation and adoption of a Statement of Equity, Diversity and Inclusion (see below), workshops and presentations by local organizations working toward equity and parent, faculty and staff book study.
-As part of this process, the Community Inclusion Committee, Parent Council, College and Board have collaborated with Christine Moses, an EDI consultant, to create an Equity and Inclusion Assessment for our school.
+As part of this process, the Community Inclusion Committee, Parent Council, College and Board have collaborated with Christine Moses, an EDI consultant with Buffalo Cloud Consulting, to create an Equity and Inclusion Assessment for our school.
+This assessment is ongoing during the 2022-2023 school year.
+We look forward to continuing the work of creating a more equitable, diverse and inclusive community at our school.
+Please check back for further updates on our work!

 “Students must have initiative; they should not be mere imitators.
 They must learn to think and act for themselves – and be free.”